ningchencontact/azure-docs.zh-tw/articles/container-registry/container-registry-image-lock.md

 ## <a name="next-steps"></a>後續步驟

-在本文中，您已瞭解如何使用[az acr repository update][az-acr-repository-update]命令來防止刪除或更新存放庫中的映射版本。 若要設定其他屬性，請參閱[az acr repository update][az-acr-repository-update]命令參考。
+In this article, you learned about using the [az acr repository update][az-acr-repository-update] command to prevent deletion or updating of image versions in a repository.
+To set additional attributes, see the [az acr repository update][az-acr-repository-update] command reference.

-若要查看為映射版本或存放庫設定的屬性，請使用[az acr repository show][az-acr-repository-show]命令。
+To see the attributes set for an image version or repository, use the [az acr repository show][az-acr-repository-show] command.

-如需刪除作業的詳細資訊，請參閱[刪除 Azure Container Registry 中的容器映射][container-registry-delete]。
+For details about delete operations, see [Delete container images in Azure Container Registry][container-registry-delete].

 <!-- LINKS - Internal -->
 [az-acr-repository-update]: /cli/azure/acr/repository#az-acr-repository-update